sdegutis/sdegutis.github.io/transcriptions/SpectatorsCross.md

 And when He comes, He will have not wounds, but *scars*.
 Scars on hands and feet and side.
 And *that* is the way He will judge us.
 "Show Me your hands.
 Have you a scar from giving?
 A scar of sacrificing yourself for another?
 Show Me your feet.
 Have you gone about doing good?
 Were you wounded in service?
 Show Me your heart.
 Have you left a place for Divine Love?"
 And that's the way He will know His own.

-As the poet Shileto put it:
+As the poet Shillito put it:

-> If I had never sought Thee,
->   I seek Thee now.
+> If I had never sought Thee, I seek Thee now.
-> Thine eyes burn through the dark:
+> Thine eyes burn through the dark, our only stars.
->   Our only stars.
 > We must have sight of thorn pricks on Thy brow,
 > We must have Thee, O Jesus of the Scars.
-> The Heavens frighten us,
+>
->   They are too calm.
+> The Heavens frighten us; they are too calm.
-> In all the universe,
->   We have no place.
+> In all the universe, we have no place.
-> Our wounds are hurting us,
->   Where is Thy balm?
+> Our wounds are hurting us, where is Thy balm?
-> Lord Jesus, by Thy Scars,
+> Lord Jesus, by Thy Scars, we claim Thy Grace.
->   We claim Thy Grace.
+>
-> If then when the doors are shut,
->   Thou draw us near,
+> If then when the doors are shut, Thou draw us near,
-> Only reveal those Hands,
->   That Side of Thine.
+> Only reveal those Hands, that Side of Thine.
-> We know today what wounds are,
+> We know today what wounds are, have no fear;
->   Have no fear; show us thy scars.
+> Show us thy scars, we know the countersign.
-> We know the countersign,
+>
->   the other gods were strong.
-> But thou wast weak;
+> The other gods were strong, but thou wast weak;
 > They rode, but Thou didst stumble to a Throne!
-> But to our wounds,
->   Only God's wounds can speak.
+> But to our wounds, only God's wounds can speak.
-> And no God has wounds
+> And no God has wounds but ours alone.
->   But ours alone.

 As we say, kneeling, the Act of Contrition: